DataONEorg/Education/_bestpractices/bestpractices/describe-formats-for.md

 Be consistent in date and time formats within one data set.

 ## Description Rationale

 The date and time are important pieces of contextual information for observations.
 A complete description of date and time allows the observation to be used and interpreted properly.

-## Related Best Practices
-- Choose and use standard terminology to enable discovery
-- Consider the compatibility of the data you are integrating
-- Use consistent codes

 ## Additional Information

 ISO 8601 format date: YYYY-MM-DD time: HH:MM:SS datatime: YYYYMMDDTHHMMSS